hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ## Menu option 3 - Deleting Datagroups and URL Categories

 Deletes a datagroup or URL category.
 The tool shows the object's details (type, record count) and creates a backup before deletion.
-You must type `DELETE` (case-sensitive) to confirm.
+You must type `DELETE` to confirm.

 Deletion is permanent.
 The backup file can be used to recreate the object using the Create/Update from CSV option if needed.

 Protected system datagroups cannot be deleted.
-The tool blocks the operation and explains why.
+The tool blocks the operation.

 ---